saratkumar17mss040/js-event-bubbling-activities/activity2/activity2.md

 Make sure, to check all the sequence similar to how we had the subacitivties in activity 1. do all the subactivities of Activity 1 and check the sequence of logs. make use of style.diplay property for it. it would be more better to follow through.

-Note for the author who checks the solution: We can explain the solution, on how the event.stopPropagation() worked while clicking on the overlay, the log for body element is not printed, therby stopping it from propagation.
+Note for the author who checks the solution: We can explain the solution, on how the event.stopPropagation() worked while clicking on the overlay, the log for body element is not printed, thereby stopping it from propagation.